Back to Skool

-Back to Skool is an open world video game, sequel to the Skool Daze, created by David Reidy with graphics by Keith Warrington for the ZX Spectrum and released by Microsphere in 1985.
-The gameplay is very similar to - if more advanced than - Skool Daze, incorporating most of the same characters, gameplay elements and graphics.
+Back to Skool is an action-adventure game that is a sequel to Skool Daze.
+It was made by David Reidy (whose wife Helen was a teacher at the time) with graphics by Keith Warrington for the ZX Spectrum and released by Microsphere in 1985.
+The gameplay is similar to - if more advanced than - Skool Daze, incorporating most of the same characters, elements, graphics and open world design.

 The game is ranked 19th in the "Your Sinclair official top 100" Spectrum games of all time.